 1. Book Your Session

-You’ll start by logging into our secure booking portal to select a date and time that suits you.
-This is your 1:1 Telehealth (online) Assessment with Katrina.
+You’ll begin by logging into our secure online booking portal to choose a date and time that suits you.
+This appointment is a 1:1 Telehealth (online) ADHD & Autism Assessment with Katrina.

 2. Complete Some Pre-Session Forms